I am continuing to teach my regular classes online so my Online Training page is the one that is updated most often…

 Much of what I write about in my blog is intended to make the pleasures and possibilities of learning how to learn more apparent earlier in the process; here is a recent article on the subject.

-I am using Zoom, and you will need to book with me in advance by email.
+You will need to book with me in advance by email.
 When I hear from you I will send you a secure link to access the broadcast.
+Once you are on the list you will get the invitation until you cancel, but there is no expectation that you will be able to attend every class.

 *Suggested-fee-or-donation rate applies.